 Morning – Hike to Slap Kosjak

 This morning, we suggest you hike to Slap Kosjak.
-This relatively easy 8km hike takes you not only to another gorgeous waterfall and across the turquoise waters of the Soča river but also past important historic sites, including remnants of WWI battles and an archaeological site dating back to the 4th century.
+This relatively easy 8-kilometre hike takes you not only to another gorgeous waterfall and across the turquoise waters of the Soča River but also past important historic sites, including remnants of World War One battles and an archaeological site dating back to the 4th century.

-From the archaeological site, the trail descends steeply towards the Soča river.
-On your way down, you pass through several trenches and fortifications used during WWI.
-After crossing route 203, the trail continues its descend on the other side until it eventually reaches the river and a wooden suspension bridge.
+From the archaeological site, the trail descends steeply towards the Soča River.
+On your way down, you pass through several trenches and fortifications used during World War One.
+After crossing Route 203, the trail continues its descent on the other side until it eventually reaches the river and a wooden suspension bridge.

 Cross the river and turn left and up the forest road until you reach a stone bridge that takes you over the lower parts of the waterfall.
 Cross the bridge and continue along the trail keeping right until you reach the upper parts of the waterfall.
 The waterfall flows into a cavern from above – an absolutely stunning sight.

-Update 2021: You can no longer visit Slap Kosjak free of charge and 24/7.
-Between the stone bridge/lower parts of the waterfall and the upper parts, there is now an entry point – open from mid May to end October and daily from 8.30am until 7.00/8.00pm (depending on your travel date).
+While it was once free of charge to visit Slap Kosjak 24 hours a day, this is no longer the case.
+Between the stone bridge/lower parts of the waterfall and the upper parts, there is now an entry point – open from mid-May to the end of October and daily from 0830h until 1900h / 2000h (depending on your travel date).
 For further details including entry fees check out the Soča Valley Tourism website.

 The trail continues along the forest road (which turns to gravel shortly after the bridge), and you can enjoy stunning views along the Soča Valley.
 As you’re returning to Kobarid, the trail takes you across the Soča river once again, via Napoleon’s bridge.